investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 #### D’Agostino’s K^2 Test

-The D’Agostino’s K^2 test calculates summary statistics from the data, namely kurtosis and skewness, to determine if the data distribution departs from the normal distribution, named for Ralph D’Agostino.
+The D’Agostino’s K^2 test calculates summary statistics from the data, namely kurtosis and skewness, to determine if the data distribution departs from the normal distribution. (named for Ralph D’Agostino)

 * Skew is a quantification of how much a distribution is pushed left or right, a measure of asymmetry in the distribution.
 * Kurtosis quantifies how much of the distribution is in the tail.